rosette

 The indication and implication of a new design aesthetic, in the form of the arts and crafts movement is articulated in a 1904 Popular Science Monthly article by Frank T Carlton, Professor at the Toledo University School:

-"…arts and crafts movement, … a protest against and a reaction from the minute division of labor now employed in manufacture, and the stripping of the artistic features from industry…. aims to give dignity to the worker, and to teach that all should be workers… The arts and crafts movement needs educated producers and consumers.
+... arts and crafts movement, … a protest against and a reaction from the minute division of labor now employed in manufacture, and the stripping of the artistic features from industry…. aims to give dignity to the worker, and to teach that all should be workers… The arts and crafts movement needs educated producers and consumers.
 The task is a double one; the workers must be trained to produce good work, and the taste of all consumers must be educated so that they will demand good articles.
-Shorter hours and the right use of leisure will give an impetus to the demand for better qualities of goods; and thus variety and handicraftsmanship will to some extent replace interchangeability and machine production. … "
+Shorter hours and the right use of leisure will give an impetus to the demand for better qualities of goods; and thus variety and handicraftsmanship will to some extent replace interchangeability and machine production.

-(I haven't personally examined these references: For American editions of Eastlake ’s Hints on Household Taste, see Henry-Russell Hitchcock, American Architectural Books [no preview available], 2d ed. with introduction by Adolf K. Placzek and appendix by William H. Jordy (New York: DaCapo Press, 1976), page 36; for direct references to Eastlake’s concepts and to Morris’s book, see Donald G. Mitchell, “From Lobby to Peak,” Our Continent, May 17, 1882, p.
-217. Mitchell’s series “From Lobby to Peak” includes numerous allusions to Eastlake’s concepts.
+(I haven't personally examined these references: For American editions of Eastlake's Hints on Household Taste, see Henry-Russell Hitchcock, American Architectural Books [no preview available], 2d ed. with introduction by Adolf K. Placzek and appendix by William H. Jordy (New York: DaCapo Press, 1976), page 36; for direct references to Eastlake's concepts and to Morris's book, see Donald G. Mitchell, "From Lobby to Peak", Our Continent, May 17, 1882 , page.
+217. Mitchell’s series “From Lobby to Peak” includes numerous allusions to Eastlake ’s concepts.
 See February 15, 1882, p.
 5; February 22, 1882, p.
 21; March 1, 1882, p.
 37; March 15, 1882, p.
 69; March 22, 1882, p.
 85; March 29, 1882, p.
 101; April 12, 1882, p.
 132; April 19, 1882, p.
 148; and May 3, 1882, p.
-185. For Tiffany’s association with Mitchell on the articles, see Mitchell-Tiffany Family Papers, Sterling Memorial Library, Manuscripts and Archives, Yale University, New Haven, Connecticut.)
+185. For Tiffany’s association with Mitchell on the articles, see Mitchell-Tiffany Family Papers, Sterling Memorial Library, Manuscripts and Archives, Yale University , New Haven , Connecticut.

-Empire Revival, with Romanesque decorations: 1892
+Empire Revival, with Romanesque decorations, 1892

-The Arts & Crafts Movement emphasized form and structure rather than surface decoration.
-Functional forms were often joined by hand in mortise and tenon fashion.
-There was a simplicity, squareness and symmetry to furniture of this period.
-The predominant wood used was oak, but mahogany was also used.
-Important craftsmen of the time included Gustav Stickley, L. & J. G. Stickley, Greene & Greene, Roycroft, Limbert and many others.
+Functional forms are often joined by hand in mortise and tenon fashion, and many of the joints are revealed.
+A simplicity, rectilinearity, squareness and symmetry prevails in the furniture of this period.
+The predominant wood used is quartersawn oak, but mahogany is also used.
+Important designers-craftsmen of the time include Gustav Stickley, L. & J. G. Stickley, Greene & Greene, Roycroft, Limbert and many others.
+Read More Here .

 Mission furniture -- invariably made of oak -- had no decoration.
 Mission furniture came from a discovery of furniture -- massive square frames and coarse rush bottom seats -- found in southern California .
 Mission included tables, desks, chairs and other pieces.
 "It was an unconventional style for unconventional people".